falcosecurity/falco/README.md

 For detailed technical information and insights into the cyber threats that Falco can detect, visit the official [Falco](https://falco.org/) website.

-For comprehensive information on the latest updates and changes to the project, please refer to the [change log](CHANGELOG.md).
-Additionally, we have documented the [release process](RELEASE.md) for delivering new versions of Falco.
+For comprehensive information on the latest updates and changes to the project, please refer to the [Change Log](CHANGELOG.md).
+Additionally, we have documented the [Release Process](RELEASE.md) for delivering new versions of Falco.

 ## Falco Repo: Powering the Core of The Falco Project

 This is the main Falco repository which contains the source code for building the Falco binary.
-By utilizing its [libraries](https://github.com/falcosecurity/libs) and the [falco.yaml](falco.yaml) configuration file, this repository forms the foundation of Falco's functionality.
+By utilizing its [libs](https://github.com/falcosecurity/libs) and the [falco.yaml](falco.yaml) configuration file, this repository forms the foundation of Falco's functionality.
 The Falco repository is closely interconnected with the following *core* repositories:

 - [falcosecurity/libs](https://github.com/falcosecurity/libs): Falco's libraries are key to its fundamental operations, making up the greater portion of the source code of the Falco binary and providing essential features such as kernel drivers.
 - [falcosecurity/rules](https://github.com/falcosecurity/rules): Contains the official ruleset for Falco, providing pre-defined detection rules for various security threats and abnormal behaviors.